daattali/beautiful-jekyll/TheCourse.md

 comments: true
 ---

 This two-week field course will introduce the students in field methods used in ecology and research challenges of the tropical forest.
-Visiting a series of research stations from the Amazon basin to the High Andes students will experience the tropical diversity, ecosystems and communities first-hand in one of biodiversity hotspots of the world [**Manu Biosphere Reserve**](https://en.wikipedia.org/wiki/Manú_National_Park).
+Visiting a series of research stations from the Amazon basin to the High Andes students will experience the tropical diversity, ecosystems and communities first-hand in one of the biodiversity hotspots of the world [**Manu Biosphere Reserve**](https://en.wikipedia.org/wiki/Manú_National_Park).

 ### When is it?
 Summer 2016